-Ko Pha Ngan is most famous for its out of control full moon party at Haad Rin Beach, which has come to epitomise a negative image of Thailand travel.
+Ko Pha Ngan is most famous for its out-of-control full moon party at Haad Rin Beach, which has come to epitomise a negative image of Thailand travel.
 Still, it remains a must-do right of passage on the well-worn backpacker’s trail.
-As one who has never been too keen on attending, I attended a Half Moon Party on the same beach instead, which was smaller, less chaotic but still great fun.
-Also, check the schedules for the Black Moon Parties that take place in the nearby forest.
+As one who has never been too keen on attending, I attended a Half Moon Party on the same beach instead, which was smaller, less chaotic, but still great fun.
+Also, check the schedules for the Black Moon Parties in the nearby forest.

-Haad Tien is a more remote beach, which you can only reach by boarding a boat to the east of Haad Rin and for those who are more adventurous, you will be rewarded by the beaches of Haad Yao and Haad Salet following a scenic mountain trek.
+Haad Tien is a more remote beach, which you can only reach by boarding a boat to the east of Haad Rin.
+For those who are more adventurous, you will be rewarded by the beaches of Haad Yao and Haad Salet following a scenic mountain trek.

 Don’t rule this island out because of its party reputation.
 There’s far more to it if you are curious enough to dig deeper.

-Ko Samui is one of the best known Thai resort islands, attracting around one and a half million visitors per year.
+Ko Samui is one of the best-known Thai resort islands, attracting around one and a half million visitors annually.
 Known more for its upmarket resorts ideal for romantic getaways and family holidays, Koh Samui has it all.
-Despite the huge tourist industry, the island retains a lively trade in coconuts and rubber.
+The island retains a lively trade in coconuts and rubber despite the huge tourist industry.

 How to Get Around the Thailand Islands